digitalfabrik/integreat-app/docs/08-cicd.md

 |bi-weekly|:heavy_check_mark:|:heavy_check_mark:|:heavy_check_mark:|:x:|:heavy_check_mark:|
 |api-triggered|:heavy_check_mark:|:heavy_check_mark:|:heavy_check_mark:|:x:|-|

-Whether api-triggered is delivered to production depends on the supplied parameters.
+Whether `api-triggered` is delivered to production depends on the supplied parameters.

-## api-triggered
+## About the "api-triggered" Workflow

 This workflow can be triggered using the tool `yarn trigger-pipeline` as described [below](#triggering-a-build-in-ci).
 Depending on the supplied parameters a weekly or bi-weekly build is triggered.

-### Triggering a build in CI
+### Triggering a Build in CI

 If you decide to do a non-scheduled automatic release of the app the easiest way is to trigger a build in CI/CD.
 First you need to get acquire a ["Personal API token"](https://circleci.com/docs/2.0/managing-api-tokens/).